Solar Eclipse Canceled

 • Heavens Above (Android only)

-Penn Dixie invites rocket enthusiasts and astronomy buffs to join us for Rock-it on Saturday, September 16th @ 10 am!
-Bring your own rocket to launch with our team of professionals or build your own rockets with the help of Moog engineers and support from the Buffalo Astronomical Association.
+Penn Dixie invites rocket enthusiasts and astronomy buffs alike to join us for Rock-it Day on Saturday, September 21st from 10 am – 1:00 pm!
+Bring your own rocket to launch with our team of professionals or build your own rockets with the help of Penn Dixie staff members and our volunteer partners.
 Guests will learn about rockets and how they work, how different-sized model rockets are launched, and learn about the history of space flight.

 Rock-it activities are included with admission and FREE for members.
 No registration is needed.
 All ages are welcome.
 Rocket making supplies are limited and will be distributed on a first-come-first-serve basis.